madhu221b/uva-dl2-team11/blogpost.md

 Our project attempted to address the weaknesses we identified each of the above arguments.
 Our ultimate goals were:

+1. To replicate the results of the original study.
-1. to give our reader greater confidence that the long range graph benchmark datasets are characterised by LRI.
+2. to give our reader greater confidence that the long range graph benchmark datasets are characterised by LRI.
-2. to provide a finer characterisation of which LRI factors (e.g. oversquashing or oversmoothing) were important.
+3. to provide a finer characterisation of which LRI factors (e.g. oversquashing or oversmoothing) were important.

-# 2. Motivation
-TODO turn these bullet points into sentences
-- We will answer the questions raised in the above discussion to provide a better characterisation of whether these datasets are long range.
-Specifically we will:
-- Use explainability methods to test whether model performance does depend on the ability to leverage information in distant nodes.
-- Relate the performance of different models to the graph statistics.
-If these graph statistics do meaningfully
-- Repeat the above process with statistics that are provably related to oversquashing.

 # 3. Contribution